HomeDing/homeding.github.io/elements/dht.md

 From the base element implementation the following properties are available for configuration:

-**title** - A unique short name for identifying the element.
+**title** - Caption text for the element.
+Used in the boards.

-**description** - A line of text with a short description of the usage of this element.
+**description** - A line of text that gives a short description of the device used in the web UI.

 **loglevel** - This property holds the element specific log level.
 The default value is LOGGER_LEVEL_ERR == 1.